 Pre Operative Care

-Your surgeon will give you a consultation in which he or she will assess your general health and which areas of the body have fat deposits that can be treated with liposuction.
+On the day of the consultation, the surgeon will assess your general health and which areas of the body have fat deposits that can be treated with liposuction.
 It is possible that the surgeon may decide that, for example, an abdominoplasty, or a ‘tummy tuck’, may in fact be more suitable to your needs.

 Post Operative Care

-After surgery the area is covered with a compression garment designed to hold the body in shape whilst the remaining fat compresses into the new contour.
-This garment is worn day and night for approximately 2 months, but may be taken off for a short time daily for a shower or bath.
+• Bandage and support garment.
+After surgery, the area is covered with a compression garment designed to hold the body in shape whilst the remaining fat compresses into the new contour.
+This garment is worn day and night for approximately 2 months but may be taken off for a short time daily for a shower or bath.

 Risks and Complications

-You will see a noticeable difference in the contour of your body quite soon after surgery.
-However, improvement will become evident gradually as the swelling has subsided.
+The improvement will become evident after the swelling has subsided.
+However, you’ll be able to see a noticeable difference in the contour of your body quite soon after surgery.
 After about three months, any mild swelling usually disappears and the final contour will be visible within the next 6 months.
 After your procedure you could expect to reduce 1 garment size, however, this is not a weight reduction technique.
-Liposuction is designed to create a better body shape.